ajmeyghani/full-stack-javascript-book/client/state_management/redux.md

 # Redux

 Redux uses a single store with reducers to manage state in an application.
-At the high level, actions are dispatched to reducer functions to update the state of the application.
+At a high level, actions are dispatched to reducer functions to update the state of the application.
 That is, reducer functions take a state and action and return a new state:

 `reducer:: state -> action -> state`